genterist/openMRS-Security/1-OWASP-Assesment/report.md

-# A1 - Injection - Drop Table
+# [A1 - 01 - Injection] [ Drop Table ]
 `DESIGNER : [Fuxing Luan]`
 `UPDATED ON : [09/09/2017]`

-### Name of module : Search module
+### Name of module : [ Search ]

 ### Priority : [high]

 ### Test Description
 Injection attacks occur when unvalidated input is embedded in an instruction stream and cannot be distinguished from valid instructions.
-This test will test if an attacker can use SQL injection to drop a table

-### * Precondition
-1. A local computer with administrator privilege
-2. Java environment installed
-3. OpenMRS Standalone Version 2.6.0 downloaded and unzipped
-4. Latest Chrome browser

-### * Assumption
-1. OpenMRS with demo database runs normally

-### * Test Data
-test'; DROP TABLE Patients; #

-### * Test steps
-1. Start local openMRS and log in with the username and account
-2. Click “Find Patient Record” in the main page
-3. Input " test'; DROP TABLE Patients; #" (without the double quotes) in the search field

-<<we need to put additional step to verify if table patients was drop or not in here>>

-### * Expected results
-1. No result will be shown

-### * Actual results
- No result showed

-### Test status : [ PASS ]

-# A1 - Injection - Tautology
-`DESIGNER : [Fuxing Luan]`
-`UPDATED ON : [09/09/2017]`

-### Name of module : Login Module

-### Priority : [high]

-### Test Description
-Injection attacks occur when unvalidated input is embedded in an instruction stream and cannot be distinguished from valid instructions.
-This test will test if an attack can use SQL injection to bypass login.

-### * Precondition
-1. A local computer with administrator privilege
-2. Java environment installed
-3. OpenMRS Standalone Version 2.6.0 downloaded and unzipped
-4. Latest Chrome browser

-### * Assumption
-1. OpenMRS with demo database runs normally

-### * Test Data
-1. Username: ’ OR ‘1’ = ‘1
-2. Password: ’ OR ‘1’ = ‘1

-### * Test steps
-1. Start local openMRS and
-2. Log in with the username and password mentioned in Test Data section

-### * Expected results
-1. Fail to login

-### * Actual results
-Login Failed

-### Test status : [ pass ]

-# A2 - BAC -Exposed Session IDs
-`DESIGNER : [Fuxing Luan]`
-`UPDATED ON : [09/09/2017]`

-### Name of module : entire site

-### Priority : [high]

-### Test Description : Broken Access Control
-Access control, sometimes called authorization, is how a web application grants access to content and functions to some users and not others.
-These checks are performed after authentication, and govern what 'authorized' users are allowed to do.
-This test will check if session ID or important access control data will be exposed on URLs or not.
+This test is to see whether using SQL key words in the search fields will affect the database.

 ### * Precondition
 1. A local computer with administrator privilege